Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Liverpool Q-meter System

 The Q-meter baseline curve was simulated by implementing this mathematical description of the Q-meter circuit \cite{CourtNMRSimulation} in various test configurations matched to experimental tests using a real Q-meter system.
-In doing this, we are able to adjust the simulation of the Q-meter system by adjusting 8 different simulated parameters that characterized the Q-meter RF circuitry and environment.
+This implementation allows us to vary eight simulated parameters that characterize the Q-meter RF circuitry and environment.
 These parameters are:

-\begin{itemize} \item $C_{knob}$: the tuning capacitance in the circuit.
-In practice, this parameter is adjusted by turning a variable capacitor knob on the Q-meter card. $C_{knob}$ is adjusted such that the baseline curve is tuned.
-It has units of pF and typically ranges from $ 0.01$ pF - $100$ pF. \item $U$: input voltage. $U$ is used to calculate the operating current through the Q-meter circuit via the equation $I = U / R$, the impedance $Z(\omega)$, and the phase $\phi(\omega)$, which leads to $V(\omega) = IZ(\omega)e^{i\phi(\omega)}$.
-It is in units of V and typically ranges from $0.1-1$ V. \item $n/2$: the length of the $\lambda/2$ cable, also called the trim.
-We require that cable length be in discrete multiples of $\lambda/2$ in order for the circuit to be at resonant frequency $\omega_0$.
-This leads to the full length of the cable being $n\lambda/2$. \item $\eta_{L}$: filling factor of the coil.
+\begin{itemize} \item $C_{\mathrm{knob}}$: the tuning capacitance in the circuit.
+In practice, this parameter is adjusted by turning a variable capacitor knob on the Q-meter card. $C_{\mathrm{knob}}$ is adjusted such that the baseline curve is tuned.
+It has units of pF and typically ranges from $0.01$--$100$~pF. \item $U$: input voltage. $U$ is used to calculate the operating current through the Q-meter circuit via the equation $I = U / R$, the impedance $Z(\omega)$, and the phase $\Phi_{\mathrm{total}}(\omega)$, which leads to $V(\omega) = IZ(\omega)e^{i\Phi_{\mathrm{total}}(\omega)}$.
+It is in units of V and typically ranges from $0.1$--$1$~V. \item $n/2$: the length of the $\lambda/2$ cable, also called the trim.
+For optimal performance, the cable length is configured in discrete multiples of $\lambda/2$ in order for the circuit to be at resonant frequency $\omega_0$.
+This makes the full cable length $n\lambda/2$. \item $\eta_{L}$: filling factor of the coil.
 This factor is the level of coupling of spins in the target material to the sampling coil.
-It is unitless and ranges from $0$ - $1$. \item $C_{stray}$: Stray capacitance in the environment of the circuit including the parasitic capacitance between parts of an electronic component or circuit due to their close proximity.
-We can calculate the true capacitance of the LC circuit that's controlled by the variable capacitor knob to be
+It is unitless and ranges from $0$--$1$. \item $C_{\mathrm{stray}}$: stray capacitance in the circuit environment, including parasitic capacitance between nearby electronic components or conductors.
+We can calculate the true capacitance of the LC circuit that is controlled by the variable capacitor knob to be

-The effective capacitance (including stray) can have a wide range of values, from a few to a few hundred pF, depending on the Larmor frequency. \item $\phi$: Phase offset.
-We assume the form of the phase can be expressed as
+The effective capacitance (including stray) can have a wide range of values, from a few to a few hundred pF, depending on the Larmor frequency. \item $\phi_0$: Phase offset.
+We model the slowly varying phase response in radians as